 If you have a fenced in yard, get him out into it.
 If you don’t you, can either wait it out, it rarely lasts more than five minutes, or attempt to focus him on a toy.

 Note the time.
 Most FRAPs happen on a fairly predictable schedule so a good walk or play session prior to the “witching hour: can short circuit a rowdy FRAP, Crating him with a food dispensing toy he has to really work on to get things out of can occupy him through it so… enjoy it for what it is.
-Sit on the couch and laugh at this bit of life spark tearing around your living room.
+Sit on the couch and inwardly chuckle at this bit of life spark tearing around your living room.

 Whatever reaction you choose, this is a short-lived thing.
 This too shall pass.